Thankyou for visiting - we hope you'll come along to a meeting and join our community!

 While catering for the traditional gardener they are also keen to promote Naturalistic or New Wave style gardening and can provide advice and plants for these relatively low maintenance styles.
 This can best be done with a visit to the nursery.

 Tim Fuller is the Ornamental Grasses and Woodland Perennials specialist.
-Tim is a member of the Royal Horticultural Society’s Floral Trials Panel (since 2008) and Stipa Trial Panel which are responsible for recommending plants to the Award of Garden Merit.
-During 2009/2010 Tim has taken on the cultivation of the wide range of Hardy Geraniums and will continue them into the future
+He is a member of the Royal Horticultural Society’s Floral Trials Panel (since 2008) and Stipa Trial Panel which are responsible for recommending plants to the Award of Garden Merit.
+During 2009/2010 Tim took on the cultivation of the wide range of Hardy Geraniums and will continue them into the future

-We have been awarded a total of 6 LARGE GOLD, 6 GOLD, 10 SILVER-GILT, 4 SILVER and 1 BRONZE over the years.
+They have been awarded a total of 6 large Gold, 6 Gold, 10 Silver-Gilt, 4 Silver and 1 Bronze over the years.
 Oh, and have also been awarded Best in Show at the Suffolk Show in 2011 and 2012.

 Follow us on Facebook